schirinos/slagger/README.md

 ### Annotations
-The [Zircote Swagger-php](https://github.com/zircote/swagger-php) library will parse the Swagger annotations in your files See the [Swagger-php docs](http://zircote.com/swagger-php/) for what annotations are supported.
+The [Zircote Swagger-php](https://github.com/zircote/swagger-php) library will parse the Swagger annotations in your files.
+See the [Swagger-php docs](http://zircote.com/swagger-php/) for what annotations are supported.

 ex: